-to any closer destination.
-In the following discussion, we will show the details of the labeling process by which each node udetermines its statuses.
-The labeling process has two phases: one is applied during the network initialization of deployment, and the other is applied when any node and/or link dysfunction occurs in the networks.
-All phases are implemented with the 1-hop information exchanges in the beaconing process of the MAC layer and does not require any extra construction cost.
+Our capability information describes the maximum probability of a type-i progressive routing from a node u to the edge nodes of the networks in the status $S_i(u) \in [0:1]$ $(1 \le i \le 8)$.
+The edge nodes can be determined easily with the hull algorithm.
+As shown in Fig. 3, the larger the value is, the more likely the progressive routing will be successful and the more reliable the path will be for communication.
+Such a value also implies a higher success rate of valid progressive routing to any closer destination.
+In the following discussion, we will show the details of the labeling process by which each node u determines its statuses.
+The labeling process has three phases: one is applied during the network initialization of deployment, one is applied when any node and/or link dysfunction occurs in the networks, and the last one is applied when such a dysfunction is recovered (e.g., an occupied channel is released when its communication task is accomplished).
+All three phases are implemented with the 1-hop information exchanges in the MAC layer and does not require any extra construction cost.
 These information processes supersede any transmission for data packets and will not be affected by problems such as traffic jamming.
 The details are shown later in Algorithm 2.